TriticeaeToolbox/breedbase.R/README.md

 ## Example

-Create new accessions and the upload template to add them to a breeDBase instance
+Create new accessions, a cross pedigree, and the upload templates to add them to a breeDBase instance

 ```R